-If this framework specifically addresses a transaction, other event or condition, a cooperative shall apply this framework.
-However, the cooperative need not follow a requirement in this framework if the effect of doing so would not be material.
+If this Standard specifically addresses a transaction, other event or condition, a cooperative shall apply this Standard.
+However, the cooperative need not follow a requirement in this Standard if the effect of doing so would not be material.

-If this framework does not specifically address a transaction, other event or condition, a cooperative's management shall use its judgment in developing and applying an accounting policy that results in information that is:
+If this Standard does not specifically address a transaction, other event or condition, a cooperative's management shall use its judgment in developing and applying an accounting policy that results in information that is: